sgoedecke/gatsby-blog/content/blog/worry-driven-development/index.md

 ---
-title: Avoiding Worry Driven Development
+title: Avoiding worry driven development
 description: "Sofware dysfunction is more often motivated by worry than it is by a lack of technical skill"
 ---